iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.0.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 5 reviews"/>
 </p>

+> Great solution!
+I am impressed by how well the app and tracing system was designed.
+It's impressive how the design allows to both ensure absolute privacy of all users while still being able to track infection chains anonymously.
+Good work!<br> :date: __2020-07-08 17:21:06__

 > Everyone should take note that even though the app requires location access, it doesn't use your GPS.
 It's only for Bluetooth based tracing 👍🏻<br> :date: __2020-06-27 14:06:19__

 > Great app.
 Another tool in our fight against the virus.<br> :date: __2020-06-27 11:32:10__